 In 2010, Husband filed a petition for dissolution of marriage.
-Early in the case, Wife filed a motion for temporary orders seeking a declaration that, pending the final decree, she was entitled to receive half of all distributions made from Husband’s two businesses.
-The trial court held a hearing on the motion and received testimony from both parties as well as Husbands certified public accountant.
+Early in the case, Wife filed a motion for temporary orders seeking a declaration that, pending the final decree, she was entitled to receive half of all distributions made from the Husband’s two businesses.
+The trial court held a hearing on the motion and received testimony from both parties as well as Husband’s certified public accountant.

 The court determined that no matter how the distributions were characterized, the parties must report the same as taxable income.
 There were no reductions in capital accounts, and the distributions were appropriately described as salary or earned income.

-The parties also disputed the characterization of the distributions from the business following Husband’s filing of the petition for dissolution.
-Husband argued Wife was not entitled to any of the monies paid to him because they were salary or earned income and thus constituted his separate property.
+The parties also disputed the characterization of the distributions from the business following the Husband’s filing of the petition for dissolution.
+The husband argued Wife was not entitled to any of the monies paid to him because they were salary or earned income and thus constituted his separate property.

-Likewise, notwithstanding the filing of a petition for dissolution, when community property is used to acquire new property, the new property is community property.
+Likewise, notwithstanding the filing of a petition for dissolution, when community property is used to acquire a new property, the new property is community property.
 The court also cited Brebaugh v.
 Deane, which ruled that because property acquired during the marriage is presumed to be community property, the spouse seeking to overcome the presumption has the burden of establishing the separate character of the property by clear and convincing evidence.

 The parties did not dispute that both businesses were acquired during the marriage and constituted community property.
 It was also undisputed that the operating agreements for both companies provided for distributions to members in proportion to their percentage interests.

 Nor did they dispute that under his employment agreement Husband received a base salary from his second company of $250,000 and that amount, since the time he filed the petition, was his sole and separate property.

-She was, therefore, entitled to half of the disbursements he received before the final decree was entered by the court, when, pursuant to court order, the character of the businesses was transmuted from community property to his separate property.
+She was, therefore, entitled to half of the disbursements he received before the final decree was entered by the court, when, pursuant to a court order, the character of the businesses was transmuted from community property to his separate property.

 Husband countered that all of the distributions were wholly earned income that he received for his toil and labor after his filing of the petition and thus constitute his separate property.
 To support his argument Husband cited Rueschenberg v.
 Rueschenberg, which states that where either spouse is engaged in a business whose capital is separate ownership of that spouse, the profits of the business are either community or separate.

 The difference depends upon whether they are the result of their own toil and application of the spouse or the inherent qualities of the business itself.
-The court reiterated that Husband bore the burden of establishing the separate nature of all the distributions he received above his $250,000 salary by clear and convincing evidence to prove they were not community property.
+The court reiterated that the Husband bore the burden of establishing the separate nature of all the distributions he received above his $250,000 salary by clear and convincing evidence to prove they were not community property.

 The operating agreements for both companies provided that the distribution of cash or other property would be made to the members in proportion to their percentage interests.
-At trial, Husband’s CPA testified that before 2010, Husband had consistently earned an annual salary of approximately $500,000.
+At trial, Husband’s CPA testified that before 2010, the Husband had consistently earned an annual salary of approximately $500,000.
 Then in 2010, his compensation was restructured such that he received half of his compensation as wages and the other half as distributions.

 Although the record reflected this change was made as part of a tax savings strategy and not in anticipation of the divorce, the court ruled that the restructuring was not dispositive as to whether all the distributions made by the two businesses became Husband’s sole and separate property pending the final decree.